ITensor/website/docs/formulas/driver.md

 # Creating Your Own Driver Code

-Driver code means code containing a `main` function that is meant to be compiled into a specific program.
+Driver code means code containing a "main" function that will be compiled into an executable you can run.
-Typically for a program called `myappname` the `main` function appears in a file called `myappname.cc`.
+Typically for a program called "myappname" the main function appears in a file called "myappname.cc".
-(ITensor uses the convention that C++ source code files have the extension `.cc`, but other common conventions include `.cpp` or `.C`.)
+(ITensor uses the convention that C++ source code files have the extension .cc, but other common conventions include .cpp or .C.)

 For convenience, ITensor includes a project template folder ready for you to use.
 To use it, follow these steps: